Georges034302/Advanced-Cloud-Computing-with-AWS/README.md

 <details>
   <summary>Lab Session 09: Infrastructure as Code – CloudFormation, CDK, and Terraform</summary>

   Master Infrastructure as Code (IaC) tools to define, deploy, and manage AWS resources using code.
 Learn CloudFormation advanced patterns, AWS CDK with Python, and Terraform multi-cloud basics.
-All labs are free tier compatible.

   **Labs for this session:**
   - [lab_9_a_cloudformation-vpc-2tier.md](session09/lab_9_a_cloudformation-vpc-2tier.md):